By Anaclaudia Rossbach, Regional Manager – Latin America and the Caribbean, and Yamila Castro, Communications lead at Cities Alliance

 The outbreak has been a wake-up call for governments in Latin America and the Caribbean, where 21% of the urban population lives in slums, and nearly 53% works in the informal economy.

-One significant outcome is the announced Plan for the post-COVID-19 Recovery of Central America, which puts housing and informal settlements upgrading at the centre of the region’s social and economic recovery plans.
-Through the LAVs, key trends and messages are also emerging, and paving the way towards a more radical urban shift:
+One significant outcome is the announced Plan for the post-COVID-19 Recovery of Central America, which puts housing and informal settlement upgrading at the centre of the region’s social and economic recovery plans.
+Through the LAVs, key trends and messages are also emerging, and paving the way toward a more radical urban shift:

 - The role of communities, social organizations, and their respective networks is critical.
 It is not possible to collect information, provide access, coordinate responses, and monitor the situation in informal settlements without the active engagement of local communities.
-They have been key to offer responses and lead solidarity efforts in support to the most vulnerable, in the form of informal safety nets.
+They have been key to offering responses and leading solidarity efforts in support of the most vulnerable, in the form of informal safety nets.

 - Local governments are on the frontline of response.
 From access to health care and sanitation to reception and integration of migrants, provision of emergency shelter, and addressing domestic and gender-based violence, city governments play a crucial role in the COVID-19 response.
 Their action requires strong coordination at the metropolitan, regional and national levels.

 - National governments play a key role.
 They are responding to urgently regulate and concede moratorium for rents, basic services, and mortgages.
 Laws and regulations concerning land use and rights have already been relaxed in Mexico, Panama, and Argentina.
 Topics such as land access for new housing needs and the review of slum upgrading approaches, financial schemes, and obsolete legal frameworks, have also been put on the agenda.